B CUBE, Center for Molecular Bioengineering at the Technische Universität Dresden are hosting the symposium:

 from 19th to 20th of October, 2017, in Dresden.
 The event is endorsed by the Dresden Institutional Strategy concept within the German Excellence Initiative.

 The symposium will focus on recent advances and state-of-the-art techniques directed at understanding functionalities found in biological systems that stem from the morphology and the form of the constituents.
 The various sessions of the meeting will emphasize the different length scales: from the molecular, to cellular, to tissue level and evolutionary aspects of morphogenesis.

 The symposium will consists of Invited Talks and a Poster Session.
 Short Poster Presentations will be selected after the registration is closed.

 Registration fee for two days, including lunch and a conference dinner (on the 19th of October) is 200€.
 Registration is limited to 125 persons and will be open on the 1st of March, 2017.
-Abstract submission deadline is July 31st, 2017.
+Abstract submission deadline is extended to September 8th, 2017.

 Julia Mahamid \\ Max-Planck Institute of Biochemistry, Germany